-My wife went in to our Bank last week (the brick and mortar version), to cash a cheque, so she decided to do it at a teller, and she stood in line for this privilege.
+My wife went in to our Bank last week (the brick and mortar version), to cash a cheque.
+She decided to do this at a teller, and she stood in line for this privilege.
 As she got to the teller, suddenly she was accosted by the teller, asking about how our family investments were being handled, and whether we had an investment advisor.

 You want fries with your GIC?

 Mrs. C8j has learned the answer to give, and she simply stated that we take care of our own investments and we were happy with that, however, evidently that was not good enough for this teller.
 My wife came home with a glossy brochure, and, a flyer about Financial Planning Week, along with the name of a “Financial Planner” who could help us out.
 I realize this is the bank attempting to “drum up some business” for their Financial Planning income stream, but it is another reason (for me) to stay away from my local branch.